This post contains affiliate links.

-I want to give you some simple eco-friendly, and inexpensive kitchen product swaps that will undoubtedly improve your health and be kinder to the planet.
+Here are my top 17 favorite must-know, 100% sustainable, inexpensive, and eco-friendly, kitchen product swaps that will amazingly improve your health and be kinder to the planet.

 One quick note: if you can buy these things locally, PLEASE DO.
 Local traders are an important part of the economic revival, and your eco-store needs your help.

 Kitchen Product Swaps For Non-Stick Pots & Pans

 Non-stick pans are great to cook with, and it’s easy to see why.